-For many businesses looking to grow their team, getting the right people is essential and also a challenge.
+For many businesses looking to grow their teams, getting the right people is essential.
+It can also be a challenge.

 If employees are the key to your success, how do you make sure that you hire the best?
-How can you grow your team without putting your business at risk?
-Can you grow your team and your business at the same time?
+How can you grow your team without putting your business at risk? and how can you grow your team and your business at the same time?

 Introducing the SWAN Formula

 Executive recruiter John Swan developed a hiring strategy called the SWAN Formula to serve as a yardstick, helping businesses to pick the best candidate by setting apart the best of the best from the rest.

 The formula stands for Smart – Works hard – Ambitious – Nice.
 These are qualities that employers find common in great employees and qualities that should be evident in the job candidates you pick.